‘No amount of YouTube videos and queer think pieces prepared me for this moment.’

 ‘For better or worse, sooner or later, life conspires to reveal you to yourself, and this is growing up.’

-With contributions from David Marr, Fiona Wright, Nayuka Gorrie, Steve Dow, Holly Throsby, Sally Rugg, Tony Ayres, Nic Holas, Rebecca Shaw and many more.
+Part of the bestselling Growing Up series, with contributions from David Marr, Fiona Wright, Nayuka Gorrie, Steve Dow, Holly Throsby, Sally Rugg, Tony Ayres, Nic Holas, Rebecca Shaw and many more.